fairdk/fair-ubuntu-centre/README.md

 Requirements
 ------------

-* Ubuntu repositories: 64+ GByte
+* Ubuntu 32 bit repositories: 64+ GByte

 Obtaining data
 --------------

-FAIR has the data dumps of Wikipedia and images scaled down.
-They are not currently offered by online sources, please get in touch with us for any data exchange
+FAIR has the data dumps of Ubuntu, Kiwix, KA Lite, and various other content providers of free movies and e-boots.
+They are not currently offered by online sources, please get in touch with us for any data exchange.

 TODO
 ----